-I have been awarded a three year ESRC Professorial Fellowship, which runs from January 2013 to end December 2016.
+I hold an ESRC Professorial Research Fellowship from 2013 to 2017.
 As well as acting in an ambassadorial role for Sociology internationally, there is a strong research component to the Fellowship as well.
 The project core to it is 'Whites Writing Whiteness - Domestic Figurations & Representations of Whiteness in South Africa 1770s - 1970s' (and for more information see www.whiteswritingwhiteness.ed.ac.uk.
-Whites Writing Whiteness is analytically shaped by the sociological thinking of Norbert Elias and involves a Qualitative Longitudinal Research (QLR) based, a historical sociology investigation of social change and the processes of racialisation in South Africa over this 200 year period.
+Whites Writing Whiteness is analytically shaped by the sociological thinking of Norbert Elias and involves a Qualitative Longitudinal Research (QLR) historical sociology investigation of social change and the processes of racialisation in South Africa over this 200 year period.
 Its core data is provided by archive collections containing up to six or seven generations of letter-writing.
-In addition to the Fellowship, there is a Research Associate - Dr Andrea Salter - and an ESRC PhD Student - Mr Jacques Human - attached to the project, so please see their webpages too.
+In addition, there is a Research Associate - Dr Andrea Salter - and an ESRC PhD Student - Mr Jacques Human - attached to the project, so please see their webpages too.
 I hold Visiting Professorial posts at the Universities of Pretoria and Johannesburg and an Extraordinary Professorial appointment at the University of the Free State, through which I contribute to capacity building in South African higher education.
 And as this suggests, I'm interested in supervising students on any aspect of South African society, present as well as past.

-My other current research is 'The Domestication of Death' project, carried out with Prof Sue Wise from Lancaster University.
-It has a number of complementary facets - (1). re-theorising the sequestration argument propounded by Giddens and others; (2) researching representations of 'the ineffable', death itself; (3) exploring the role of domestic figuration in managing dying and death; (4) carrying out a number of case studies from the 1840s to the 2010s.
+My other current research is on 'The Domestication of Death', and is carried out with Prof Sue Wise from Lancaster University.
+It has a number of facets - (1). re-theorising the sequestration argument propounded by Giddens and others; (2) researching representations of 'the ineffable', death itself; (3) exploring the role of domestic figuration in managing dying and death; (4) carrying out a number of case studies from the 1840s to the 2010s.
 More information will be found on the project website at http://www.lancs.ac.uk/fass/apsocsci/activities/936/ Proposals for PhD research or postdoctoral work on any aspect of the DOD project are welcomed.

 Main research interests